pamagister/mbox_converter/README.md

    * create a virtual environment (if not already present),
    * install all dependencies,
-   * run the parser with default options.
+   * run the Converter with default options.

 > 💡 Output files will be created in the same directory, with names like `example_001.txt` or `example_001.csv`.